LesliTech/lesli.dev/docs/getting-started/installation.md

 EDITOR="nano" rails credentials:edit --environment development
 ```

-This is an example of how the credential should look like:
+This is an example of what the credentials should look like:

 ```yaml
 db: